 But, having said all of that, this was the first hotel room Darrell and I have experienced with an automatic door opener!

 Bathing was dubious, getting into bed an effort, but, at least, we could leave the room with ease!

-Part 1: Hilton Room Disappoints on AccessibilityIf you enjoyed this post, consider buying me a cafe mocha.
+Part 1: Hilton Room Disappoints on AccessibilityIf you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.